Hobs: The Crowdstorm buyers' guide

 Solid plate hob: These use solid electric plates to heat your pots and pans and have the added bonus of being the most purse-friendly – brilliant if you’re on a budget and looking for cost-effective cheap hobs.
 Electric plate hobs also tend to be cheaper to run than other hobs.

-Electric plates are easy to clean and give a traditional look – great if you like your hob to keep in line with the feel of your traditional kitchen.
+Electric hobs are easy to clean and give a traditional look – great if you like your hob to keep in line with the feel of your traditional kitchen.
 However they warm up slower than a gas hob and take longer to adjust to any temperature changes.

 Induction hobs: Induction hobs are the golden standard of hobs, working by heating only the pan with a magnetic field; meaning the surrounding area is cold and safe to touch.
 They combine the responsiveness of gas with the convenience of a ceramic hob and, thanks to the small area being heated, they are extremely quick to heat up and energy efficient.
 Also, whilst they are the most expensive hob to buy they are cheap to run so could work out a better investment in the long run.